Updated November 22, 2025

 CONTEXT

-Get early access to Migi
+Get Migi Today

 1. What does this prompt do?

-2. When do I use it?
+2. When should I use it?

 Bad names